May 15, 2025 by Klaus Crow

 1. “Take It Easy”

-The primary guitarists on “Take It Easy” by the Eagles were Glenn Frey and Bernie Leadon.
-Frey played the lead guitar and was heavily involved in the song’s arrangement, while Leadon contributed a distinctive banjo part that helped define the song’s country-rock sound.
+Glenn Frey and Bernie Leadon were the primary guitarists on ‘Take It Easy.’
+Frey played lead guitar and took a leading role in arranging the song, while Leadon added a distinctive banjo part that helped shape its country-rock sound.

 “Take it easy” starts relaxed with the intro playing G – G – G6sus4 (3×2013) – Gadd9sus4 (3×0013) and then comes in with a basic uptempo strumming pattern: Down-down-up-up-down-up.
 Great for practicing simple chord changes and singing along.